undreamai/LLMUnity/README.md

 - <details><summary><code>Chat Template</code> the chat template to use for constructing the prompts</summary> The chat template is determined automatically by the chat template of the model (if it exists) or the model name. <br> The "chatml" template works with most of the models.</details>
 - <details><summary>Advanced options</summary>

-  - `Load lora` click to load a LORA model in .bin format
+  - `Load lora` click to load a LoRA model in .bin format
-  - `Lora` the path of the Lora being used (relative to the Assets/StreamingAssets folder)
+  - `Lora` the path of the LoRA being used (relative to the Assets/StreamingAssets folder)
   - <details><summary><code>Context Size</code> size of the prompt context (0 = context size of the model)</summary> This is the number of tokens the model can take as input when generating responses.</details>
   - `Batch Size` batch size for prompt processing (default: 512)